huictstaff/bep2-huland-casino/README.md

 ### Troubleshooting Docker
-If you already have PostgreSQL running in the background and you don't want to stop that process, you will have to change the port-binding from `5432:5432` to something else, for instance `15432:5432` in `docker-compose.yml` and in `src/resources/application.properties`.
+If you already have PostgreSQL running in the background and you don't want to stop that process, you will have to change the port-binding from `15432:5432` to something else, for instance `25432:5432` in `docker-compose.yml` and in `src/resources/application.properties`.
+Don't forget to change this in your development environment's database client as well.

 If data does not seem to be persisted when restarting the database, make sure Docker has a volume assigned to it.
-Add the project's directory or parent directory under `Settings > Resources > File Sharing`.
+Add the project's directory or parent directory under Docker's `Settings > Resources > File Sharing`.

 If you cannot seem to connect to the database, make sure Docker is allowed to use the host's network.

+If all else fails, setup your database manually according to the steps explained above.
+Remember: it is OK to ask for help!

 ## Booting
 First, make sure the database is set up, started and reachable.